EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

-To evaluate the performance of the proposed method, EARL is compared with both anchor-based and anchor-free state-of-the-art detectors on DOTA dataset, and the experimental results are shown in Table \ref{tab:5}.
-It can be observed that anchor-based detectors can usually achieve higher performance on DOTA dataset.
-However, anchor-based detectors usually have limitations in inference speed due to complex structures and IoU calculations, which results in lower fps.
-EARL with ResNet50 as the backbone and FPN as the neck achieves mAP of 72.87 and inference speed of 30.8 fps, which is comparable in accuracy and much faster than anchor-based detectors, even without any tricks.
-When compared with R$^3$Det with the same backbone, the mAP of our EARL increases 2.47, though R$^3$Det employs anchors.
-Moreover, EARL outperforms S$^2$A-Net in the aspect of speed by 13.2 fps, which is one of the state-of-the-art one-stage anchor-based detectors.
-In addition, EARL surpasses the most recent one-stage anchor-based oriented object detector (i.e., Hou \cite{hou2022refined}) by 0.24 in mAP, even though our method is based on anchor-free framework and only uses ResNet50 as backbone.
+Table \ref{tab:5} gives the comparison of the proposed method with both anchor-based and anchor-free state-of-the-art detectors on DOTA dataset.
+It can be observed that anchor-based detectors can usually achieve higher performance, e.g., S$^2$A-Net achieves 79.42\% mAP.
+However, they often have limitations in inference speed due to complex structures and IoU calculations, which results in lower fps, e.g., 17.6 fps by S$^2$A-Net.
+As a balance of trade-off of accuracy and efficiency, when using ResNet50 as the backbone network, R-FCOS-EARL achieves mAP of 72.87\% and inference speed of 33.5 fps, even without any tricks.

-When compared with the anchor-free detectors, being integrated with the simple backbone network (i.e., ResNet50), our EARL method can provide better detection performance, even though they use the more complex backbone networks, i.e., Hourglass104, ResNet101.
-Specifically, when applying multi-scale augmentation in experiments, our method achieves the mAP of 76.03 and obtains the best AP results for small targets, such as SV and LV of 81.54 and 84.26, respectively, which further demonstrates the effectiveness of our method for targets with extreme scales.
+When compared with anchor-free detectors, our R-FCOS-EARL method provides the promising performance of 72.87\% mAP with ResNet50 and 72.89\% mAP with ResNet101.
+Specifically, when applying multi-scale augmentation in experiments, our method achieves the mAP of 76.03\% with ResNet50 and 75.94\% with ResNet101 and obtains the best AP results for small targets, such as SV of 81.54\%, which further demonstrates the superiority of our method for detecting targets with extreme scales.
 The visualization of detection results with our method is displayed in Fig.~\ref{fig:visualDOTA}.
+It can be observed that the detector with our EARL strategy can accurately detect densely arranged targets and extreme targets benefited from the sufficient and balanced sampling.
+Furthermore, our EARL is simply a training strategy which can be easily deployed to other detectors, e.g., when deployed on RTMDet-R, it obtains the state-of-the-art performance, i.e., 80.35\% mAP.